yiruyang2025/yiruyang2025.github.io/_posts/2025-08-02-How to build a School letting Kids and Adults better learn from the Real World - 25.md

 ---
 layout: post
-title: How to build a School letting Kids and Adults better learn from the Real World - 25
+title: How to build a 'School' for Kids and Adults better Learn from + For the Real World - 25
 date: 2025-08-02
 description: ⛺️
 categories: Research